SCIInstitute/ShapeWorks/BUILD.md

 ### Linux

-Notes for building ShapeWorks on Linux.

-[First, create a build sandbox using Anaconda]
-This first step is optional but recommended.
-Anaconda enables simultaneous builds that require different versions of dependencies (e.g., ViSUS, ShapeWorks, and VisIt).
-Note that you can install all of these libraries to your system with a similar apt install command.
+1. **First** install anaconda and create a sandbox environment.
+While this step is optional, we highly recommend it, as using a conda environment allows you to do simultaneous builds, which may each require different dependencies.
+Using a conda env allows you to cleanly separate those.
+Note that the dependencies installed with the following conda install commands can be done equivalently with apt install.
 ```
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 bash ./Miniconda3-latest-MacOSX-x86_64.sh